-Minnesota Land Trust's Wetlands Habitat Protection Program area extends from Meeker County northwest to Becker County, located along a vast glacial moraine system in western Minnesota.
-This prairie pothole country is the core of Minnesota's "duck factory" and is central to one of North America's most important flyways for migratory waterfowl.
-Through Phase 6 of this program to date, the Land Trust has procured 31 conservation easements protecting 4,119 acres of habitat and 50.5 miles of shoreline.
-The Program has 2,131 acres of restoration/enhancement complete or underway.
+Minnesota Land Trust's Wetlands Habitat Protection Program area extends from Meeker County northwest to the Canada border, located along a vast glacial moraine system in western Minnesota.
+This prairie pothole country is the core of Minnesota's "duck factory" and is central to one of North America's most important flyways for migratory birds.
+Through Phase 9 of this program to date, the Land Trust has procured 45 conservation easements protecting 5,793 acres of habitat and 60 miles of shoreline.
+The Program has 5,680 acres of restoration/enhancement complete or underway.

-Phase 8 will continue these accomplishments by restoring or enhancing 1,884 acres of important prairie and wetland habitats on permanently protected private lands within the Program area in partnership with U.S. Fish and Wildlife Service's (USFWS) Partners for Fish and Wildlife Program.
+Phase 10 will continue these accomplishments by restoring or enhancing 1,394 acres of important prairie and wetland habitats on permanently protected private lands within the Program area in partnership with U.S. Fish and Wildlife Service's (USFWS) Partners for Fish and Wildlife Program.
 The Land Trust will also work with FWS and landowners to develop additional shovel ready R/E projects.
-In addition, the Land Trust will protect 2,600 acres of new priority wetland and associated upland habitat through conservation easements.
+In addition, the Land Trust will protect 1,314 acres of new priority wetland and associated upland habitat through conservation easements.
 The Program will be closely coordinated with other public agencies, non-profit organizations and other stakeholders to ensure this Program meets multi-agency conservation goals.

 The Land Trust will continue to implement a criteria-based ranking system and market-based approach for purchasing conservation easements.
 The Program will continue to target projects that help complete gaps in existing public ownership, are of the highest ecological value, and provide the greatest leverage to the state.
-The Land Trust will seek donated easements in these areas whenever possible but also may purchase the full or partial value of an easement to complete key complexes as necessary.
+The Land Trust will seek donated easements in these areas whenever possible, but will also purchase the full or partial value of easements to complete key complexes as necessary.

-To focus our easement protection work, the Prairie Plan and other data sets/plans were used to shape our Wetlands Program plan and identify important wetland complexes in this landscape based on the nexus of high-quality habitat, existing protected areas and restorable agricultural lands.
+To focus our easement protection work, the Prairie Plan and other data sets/plans were used to shape our Wetlands Program plan and identify important wetland complexes in this landscape based on the nexus of highquality habitat, existing protected areas and restorable agricultural lands.
 These complexes include a mosaic of wetland, prairie/grassland, and forest habitats, and agricultural land.
-Outcomes from this project include: 1)

-Proposal #: WA04 healthy wetland habitat complexes and associated populations of waterfowl, upland birds, and SGCN; 2) improved water quality; 3) increased participation of private landowners in habitat conservation projects; and 4) enhancement of prior public investments in wetland and upland habitat
+Outcomes from this project include: 1) healthy wetland habitat complexes and associated populations of waterfowl, upland birds, and SGCN; 2) improved water quality; 3) increased participation of private landowners in habitat conservation projects; and 4) enhancement of prior public investments in wetland and upland habitat